MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/emergency-calling-dispatchable-location.md

 1. In the left navigation of the Microsoft Teams admin center, go to **Voice** > **Emergency policies**.
 2. Select **Add**.
-3. Enter a Name for the emergency calling policy, for example "E911WFH".
+3. Enter a name for the emergency calling policy, for example, "E911WFH".
 4. Turn on **External location lookup mode**.
 5. Click **Apply**.